 The fabric manages sweat, keeps you cool on warmer hikes, and retains some warmth in the cold.
 It is very thin, though, so don’t expect much additional warmth in the depths of winter.
 The thin fabric is also less durable and more prone to developing holes, especially along the seams.

 The material is a little itchy in the first few wears, even after washing.
 If you have sensitive skin, this could be more of an issue, and other Merino wool underwear options don’t itch at all.
 Additionally, the placement of the interior tag is bonkers.
 The tag is enormous, and when we tore it off to make it more comfortable to wear, some of the stitching was removed.
 Others have reported in customer reviews that ripping the tag off produced a hole in a brand-new pair.
-This would be a simple issue for Smarwool to fix, and I hope they do because these underwear perform well, but the tag situation feels like an afterthought in design.
+This would be a simple issue for Smarwool to fix, and we hope they do because these underwear perform well, but the tag situation feels like an afterthought in design.

 Icebreaker Women’s Merino 150 Siren Hipkini